 What are you most excited about using in class this coming year??
 What is your plan for helping your students to better communicate in the target language?
 What resources, ideas, and strategies have you learned about this summer and are dying to implement?
-Whatever your goals, Teachers Pay Teachers has something for you—and this Tuesday, … Continue reading News articles in Spanish from Summer 2018
+Guess what?
+I’ve got a recommendation— News you can use Maris Hawkins … Continue reading News articles in Spanish from Summer 2018

 This spring, we celebrated the two year anniversary of El Mundo en tus manos, the news publication that brings you simplified news stories from the Spanish speaking world!
 It has been a fantastic two years, and I have enjoyed curating current events from around the globe to bring you interesting and important stories that will … Continue reading News you can use in Spanish classes: new subscriptions!